Skip to main content

 Managing API Keys

-To create, update, or revoke keys, go to Team Settings > API Keys in Honeycomb, or use the Key Management API.
+To create, update, or revoke keys, navigate to Account > Team Settings > API Keys in Honeycomb, or use the Key Management API.
 For best practices, including rotation and least-privilege recommendations, see API Key Best Practices.